-MPM noted that it provided its reply to the Complainant on the 11 May 2018 and that all documents requested by the Complainant were sent to him, including the dealing instructions.

-11. MPM submitted that, as already stated in its reply, it is not licensed to and does not provide investment advice and that it did not provide investment advice to the Complainant.
-MPM further submitted that the Complainant declared on the application forms that he acknowledged that the services provided by MPM did not extend to financial, legal, tax or investment advice as per declaration 8 on page 14 of the said form.
+- 17. MPM replied that it has, at all times, fulfilled all its obligations with respect to the Complainant and observed all guidelines, including investment guidelines. - 18.
+MPM submitted that, as already stated in its reply, it is not licensed to and does not provide investment advice and that furthermore, it did not provide investment advice to the Complainant.
+MPM noted that this is clear from the application form which specifically requests the details of the Complainant's professional adviser.
+MPM submitted that the Complainant also declared on the application form that the services provided by MPM did not extend to financial, legal, tax or investment advice as per declaration 8 on page 6 of the said form.

-To further reinforce the point that MPM does not provide investment advice, it was submitted that an entire section of the terms and conditions of business as attached to the application form, is dedicated solely to this point, as per page 10 of the application form.
+To further reinforce the point that MPM does not provide investment advice, it was submitted that an entire section of the terms and conditions of business, as attached to the application form, is dedicated solely to this point, as per page 7 of the application form.

-- 12. MPM submitted that it is not responsible for payment of any of the amounts claimed by the Complainant.
-MPM further replied that the refund of the fees referred to in the complaint was a gesture of goodwill on its part and in no way constituted an admission of liability. - 13.
+- 19. MPM submitted that it is not responsible for the payment of any amount claimed by the Complainant and that it has, at all times, fulfilled all its obligations with respect to the Complainant. - 20.
 MPM further submitted that it has not committed any fraud, nor has it acted negligently.
 MPM stated that it has not breached any of its obligations in any way and submitted that the losses sustained by the Complainant are attributable to the adviser appointed by the Complainant.